How to Have the Ultimate Foodies’ Escape in the Margaret River Region

 The Margaret River Farmer’s Market is a tasty snapshot of what makes the region so irresistible for foodies.
 Swing by on any Saturday from 7.30am – 11.30am and you’ll be met by producers like Balajup Organic Garlic, Curly Creejk Avocados, Southwest Wilde Catch and The Cheeky Cow (unpasteurised milk and yoghurts).

 For insight into the Margaret River Region’s freewheeling creativity, visit Busselton’s vibrant Origins Market, built around a community of more than 70 local artisans, small-batch brewers and local street vendors.
-Local sushi den Tora Sushi rolls maki sushi with ingredients (and seafood) sourced primarily from the region; Sour Boys specialises in hand-made candy, including massive technicolour lollypops.
+Local sushi den Tora Sushi rolls maki sushi with ingredients (and seafood) sourced primarily from the region; Sour Boys specialises in hand-made candy, including massive technicolour lollipops.
 For a taste of the Island of the Gods in the heart of Busselton, seek out The Balinese Butcher – hand-crushed sambal and fresh satay are clear highlights.

 Peruse gourmet providores